LASER: Stratified Selective Sampling for Instruction Tuning with Dedicated Scoring Strategy: Methods

 \section{Methods}

-Our goal is to determine a subset of an arbitrarily large-scale instruction dataset that is effective when finetuning a given pre-trained base model.
-We define an effective dataset as one which achieves high performance on a given set of general evaluation tasks, while requiring relatively few model parameter updates.
-Formally, let $\mathcal{D} = \{d_i\}_{i=1}^N$ with $d_i = (x_i, y_i)$ be the full IT dataset of size $N$, where \(x_i\) represents an input sequence (i.e. an instruction) and \(y_i\) represents the corresponding output (i.e. desirable model response).
+Our goal is to determine a subset of an arbitrarily large instruction source dataset that is effective when finetuning a given pre-trained base model.
+We define an effective dataset as one which achieves high performance on a large and general set of evaluation tasks, while requiring relatively few model parameter updates.
+Formally, let $\mathcal{D} = \{d_i\}_{i=1}^N$ with $d_i = (x_i, y_i)$ be the full source dataset of size $N$, where \(x_i\) represents an input sequence (i.e. an instruction) and \(y_i\) represents the corresponding output (i.e. the desirable model response).
 We wish to select a subset $\mathcal{D}' \subset \mathcal{D}$ of size $m$ (with $m \ll N$) that is most effective for instruction tuning.